achliopa/udemy_PythonSpark/readme.md

 * we instantiate it passing the actual col labels of our results df `my_eval = BinaryClassificationEvaluator(rawPredictionCol='prediction', labelCol='Survived')` prediction is the default coname for transform outpu and Survived the labels colname in our original data
 * we ge tthe metric using the evaluate() method `AUC = my_eval.evaluate(results)` (area under the curve) the val is 0.76 which needs improvement

+### Lecture 43 - Logistic Regression Consulting Project

+* we have been contacted by a top marketing agency to help them out with customer churn
+* we need to help them predict custiomer churn
+* a marketing agency has many coustomers that use thir service to produce ads for the clientcustomer websites
+* they noticed they have quite a bit of churn in clients (lose clients)
+* they currently randomly assign account managers, but want us to create a machine learning model that will help predict which customers will churn (stop buying the service) so thatt they can correctly assign the customers at risk an account manager
+* they have historical data
+* we have to create a classification algorithm that will help them classify whether or not a customer churned
+* our goal is to create a model that will accurately predict if the customer will churn
+* account manager is currently randomly assigned

 ## Section 13 - Decision Trees and Random Forests

 ### Lecture 45 - Tree Methods Theory and Reading